yowainwright/merge-tsconfigs/README.md

-# merge-tsconfig
+# Merge Tsconfig

-a CLI and node scripts to merge 2 or more tsconfig files
+A CLI and node scripts to merge 2 or more tsconfig files